Insecure actor Jay Ellis claims someone slapped him in an airport because of his character Lawrence in resurfaced interview - ExBulletin

 Insecure actor Jay Ellis claims someone slapped him in an airport because of his character Lawrence in resurfaced interview

-Unsafe actor Jay ellis is one of today’s most loved and hated TV stars.
-Respected actor stars as Lawrence in hit HBO series, which fans criticize.
+Precarious actor Jay ellis is one of today’s most loved and hated TV stars.
+The respected actor plays Lawrence in the hit HBO series, which fans often criticize.

-Not to mention that fans come and go about his relationship with Issa Raes character, Issa Dee.
+Not to mention that fans come and go about his relationship with Issa Raethe character of Issa Dee.
 Despite this, male fans of the show support Ellis’ character with a loyal fan base known as #LawrenceHive on Twitter.

 Yes, I got a slap in the face at JFK, admitted Ellis, which completely shocked Hill, who yelled, Oh my God!